HeizerSpider/Autonomous-Vehicles/README.md

 - Sensors for Perception
     - Device that measures or detects a property of the environment (changes to a property)

-    - All feeding information to the Central Computer:
-        - Takes in all sensor data and computes actions (Mostly proprietary to match specific softwares and algorithms) OR common examples: Nvidia Drive Px AND Intel Mobileye EyeQ
-        - Needs Serial and Parallel compute modules for Lidar and Image Processing: Segmentation, Object Detection and Mapping
-        (Employ GPUs, Field Programmable Gate Arrays (FPGAs) and Application Specific Integrated Chip(ASICs))
-        - eg. Drive Px contains multiple GPUs, EyeQ has FPGAs to accelerate parallelizable computes (image processsing or neural network inference)
-        - Synchronization of modules is important, as well as to have a common clock (for reference) - time stamping

     - Types:
         - Exteroceptive: Record a property of the surrounding environment
             - a) Camera: Essential for correctly perceiving environment